 More Indie Reviewers available at The Indie View

 Also, the Indie View website states the following about being listed as an author on the site:

-“To get listed here you need to have a four star (out of five) or better review from one of the reviewers listed on the Indie Reviewers List.”
+“To get listed here you need to have a four star (out of five) or better review (on Amazon of Goodreads) from one of the reviewers listed on the Indie Reviewers List.”